ReCalles/py4e-specialization-coursera/README.md

 ---

-> Note: This repository is my personal project and is not affiliated with Coursera or the University of Michigan.
-It does not contain any copyrighted course materials or solutions provided by these platforms.
+> Note: Note: This repository is my personal project and is not affiliated with Coursera or the University of Michigan.
+It primarily contains my personal notes, code solutions, and publicly available supplementary materials for the "Python for Everybody Specialization".
+It does not contain any copyrighted course solutions provided directly by the platforms, beyond publicly distributed lecture slides.